 Prepared to begin today?
 Here is how to heal your gut:

 Keep away from toxins

 Fact; if you really want to develop a balanced gut microbiota you should stop eating poisonous food as from today!
-Sadly, that is what most people do on regular basis.
+Sadly, that is what most people do on a regular basis.
 They eat and live in a way that kills their good gut flora; favors bad microbes, and destroys the potency of their gut lining.
 The majority of them don’t understand they’re doing it.